Khloe Kardashian Defends Sister Kim Kardashian Over Tyson Beckford Feud

 Kim’s reaction to her sister’s comments was joyful, as she told them thank you for giving her such compliments, and revealed that she weighs only 119 pounds, and even less when she takes her hair extensions out.
 Some fans found the videos to be very “triggering.”
 However, Kardashian did not speak out about the controversy.

-Meanwhile, Khloe Kardashian also sparked outrage when she was heard calling her older sister, Kourtney Kardashian the R-word during an Instagram live session, where she documented her workout.
+Meanwhile, Khloe Kardashian also sparked outrage when she was heard calling her older sister, Kourtney Kardashian, the R-word during an Instagram live session, where she documented her workout.

 “Ugh I hate that word!
 Why did I even say that?
 You are a million percent right and I actually greatly dislike when people use that word!
 I will do better!
 I am sorry! much love today,” Kardashian told her fans via social media after they called her out for using the offensive word.